 Proximity to Scotland's ancient seat of power at Scone led some to hope that Perth could become Scotland's capital.
 During the reign of King James I the court spent much of its time at the Abbey of Blackfriars in the city.
 However the King was murdered here on 21 February 1437 by nobles he had antagonised.
 When his six year old son was crowned as James II, it was to be in Edinburgh rather than at Scone, as this was deemed by his mother to be safer.
 Perth's hopes of capital status died with James I.

 Perth's more recent history, at least until the coming of the motorways in the early 1980s, has been dominated by the railways.
 The third surviving bridge across the Tay was built in 1849 and carries the railway via Moncrieff Island towards Dundee.
 Unusually, the railway builders respected the existing pattern of development of the city and the railway station was located at the south western corner of the old city grid.
 From here various railway companies developed lines to most significant destinations in Scotland, including northwards via Dunkeld to Inverness.

-Visitor attractions in Perth include St John's Kirk of Perth, dating back to medieval times; St Ninian's Cathedral; the Black Watch Museum; Perth Museum and Art Gallery; the Fergusson Gallery celebrating the work of John Duncan Fergusson; Greyfriars Burial Ground, home to one of the finest collections of early gravestones anywhere in Scotland; and Branklyn Garden, cared for by the National Trust for Scotland.
+Visitor attractions in Perth include St John's Kirk of Perth, dating back to medieval times; St Ninian's Cathedral; the Black Watch Museum and nearby 51st Highland Division Memorial; Perth Museum and Art Gallery; the Fergusson Gallery celebrating the work of John Duncan Fergusson; Greyfriars Burial Ground, home to one of the finest collections of early gravestones anywhere in Scotland; and Branklyn Garden, cared for by the National Trust for Scotland.
 Just to the north of Perth is Scone Palace, while a little to its west is Huntingtower Castle.
 Overlooking the South Inch and close to the railway station is The Parklands Hotel.